 Applying for a Rate Reduction.

 If you are not able to pay the basic accommodation rate, you may be eligible for a rate reduction if you provide your notice of assessment from last year’s tax return.
 This will determine what rate you will pay.
 The Business Manager (or assigned individual) in the nursing home, will assist you with this process.
 Only your income, as indicated on your notice of assessment, will be factored into determining your reduced rate.
 Assets and other investments do not impact your nursing home accommodation fee, and you will not be required to sell your house.

 If you have a spouse who lives in the community and they need financial assistance to continue living in the community because you reside in a nursing home, you can apply for Exceptional Circumstances and possibly have your nursing home accommodation fee reduced.

 Only those who apply for a rate reduction are required to undergo a financial assessment.

-In determining the accommodation fee a nursing home resident must pay, each resident must have $134 per month available for personal spending.
+In determining the accommodation fee a nursing home resident must pay, each resident must have a specified amount available each month for personal spending.

 Short-stay Beds/Respite Care in Ontario

 Respite care gives temporary relief to caregivers, or allows them to go on vacation knowing that their loved one’s care need are met.
 Supportive care gives an individual the opportunity to regain strength and health after a hospital stay, before returning home.